You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 I could watch that runway show.

-It's it's in the background.
+It's in the background.

 And only the candidate can make that.